How Annual Tuneups Improve Your Home's Air Quality

-An air conditioning tune-up cannot only help improve your AC unit's performance but also enhance the quality of the air you breathe.
+An air conditioning tune-up cannot only help improve your AC unit's performance, and your utility costs, but also enhance the quality of the air you breathe.

 Your HVAC unit is designed to suck the air in your home through a filter, take it through a coil and pump it back indoors via a series of steps.
 While this process is quite simple, your AC performs a great deal of work in removing harmful particles present from the air and ensuring your home has quality indoor air.

 The filter usually traps larger particles coming in before the indoor air goes through the air handler.
 Your AC's air handler then filters the water-soluble particles present in the air as well as excess moisture.

 Over time, dust and debris may accumulate in the duct and air filters, resulting in poor performance or more pollution entering your home.
 Practicing regular AC maintenance can, however, help improve its ability to clean the air.